Associate Degree Nursing - NCP RIBN

 Why is a four year nursing degree important?

-In addition to DCCC requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability and professional conduct that are essential for the competent study and practice of registered nursing.
-These technical standards are published in the admission packet for admission to health programs and the Student Handbook.
+In addition to DCCC requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability and professional conduct that are essential for the competent study and practice of nursing.
+These technical standards are published in the application packet for admission to health programs and the program student handbook.
+ADN Technical Standards

 NCP RIBN Option